Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

-Puppets (various types: hand puppets, finger puppets, stick puppets)
+Puppets (various types: hand puppets, finger puppets, stick puppets, shadow, marionettes - simplified for preschool

 Puppet stage (can be a store-bought stage, a cardboard box, or a sheet draped over a table)